okgrow/auto-analytics/README.md

 ### Example React Router Application

 This package includes an `examples` directory containing a simple (Meteor) application using react-router.
 This is just an example with a common router and doesn't imply this plugin only works with this router or only with Meteor.

-FIXME: This application can be run from its directory with:
+This application can be run from its directory with:

 `meteor --settings settings.json --production`.